Riley Cooper: 2014 season

 On February 27, Cooper signed an extension deal valued at $25 million over five years, with $8 million fully guaranteed.

 During the 2014 NFL season, Cooper caught 55 of 95 targets for 577 yards and 3 touchdowns.

-2015 season: Final season
+2015 season

 Cooper continued to play with the Eagles during the 2015 season.
 In a game against the Dallas Cowboys on November 9, Cooper left the game with a foot injury.
 Cooper finished the season with 21 receptions off 41 targets for 327 yards and 2 touchdowns.
 Cooper didn't record a single reception in 7 of 16 games.

 He was released by the Eagles on February 8, 2016.
 Cooper then spent the entire 2016 season out of football.

 On December 12, 2017, Cooper announced his retirement from the NFL via Twitter.